The BEST vegan banoffee pie with an easy graham cracker crust and caramel without dates. An absolute taste explosion!

 To make the filling:

 - Add the sugar, coconut cream, corn flour / starch and butter to a medium-size saucepan over medium heat.
-Simmer the mixture for 10 minutes and set aside to thicken.*
+Simmer the mixture for 10 minutes and set aside to thicken (note 2).

-- When the caramel is no longer very hot, pour it into the graham cracker crust and set aside to chill in the fridge.
+- When the caramel has cooled down slightly (just not boiling hot), pour it into the graham cracker crust and set aside to chill in the fridge for at least 2 hours.

 - When the caramel is slightly firm to the touch, you can assemble the rest of the pie.

-- Arrange and layer the bananas on top of the caramel.
-Spoon the coconut cream on top.
-Use a grater to shave some chocolate on the coconut cream
+- Layer the bananas on top of the caramel.
+Spoon the whipped cream on top and decorate with shaved chocolate if desired.

-- Serve the pie immediately or store in the fridge until needed.
+- Serve the pie immediately or store in the fridge for a few hours until needed.
 Leftovers can be kept in the fridge for up to 2 days.

 This recipe was originally published in September 2018 but updated in May 2021.